samueltorres/r8limiter/README.md

           requests: 10000
 ```

-## Datastores

-This rate limiter functions primarily in-memory, but as there can be multiple instances across clusters, it needs a centralized data-store in order to have all instances with the same amount of requests for a given request descriptor.
+# Remote Storages

-Currently it supports Redis and Cassandra.
+When synchronization is needed, a remote storage must be provided, currently it supports Redis and Cassandra.

+# License
+This project is licensed under the MIT open source license.